Affiliated with the Vietnam Veterans Federation of Australia

 It's aim is to promote relevant news of concerns and issues to our membership, and it is not unusual that each publication draws debate about exactly what successive governments, the DVA and the RMA are trying to get away with, and their responsibility of veteran care in Australia

-Copies of current issues may be available from our offices at times.
-However, the best way to ensure your copy is to keep your membership up to date.
-The images below will link visitors to an abridged version of the publications shown.
+Hard Copies of current issues may be available from our offices at times.
+However, the best way to ensure delivery of your hard copy is to keep your membership up to date.
+The images below will link visitors to a (.pdf) printable version of the publications shown.
 It is best viewed in mobile landscape, laptops, or full desktop mode, or downloaded for printing and read later.

 REUNIONS % NOTICES